 Customize Your Healthy Homemade Granola Recipe!

 The great thing about granola is you can start with a base then customize with your favorite nuts, dried fruits, some coconut, or even a few healthy chocolate chips.
 I like to change it up.
 Sometimes we use sliced almonds.
 Sometimes chopped pecans.
+Often we add chia seeds for their benefits.
 You can use half raw local honey and half maple syrup, or all maple syrup.

 This gluten free granola recipe is fantastic mixed with plain dairy-free yogurts like Daiya or our homemade almond milk.

 - 7 cups organic rolled oats (quick oats, or regular, depending on how chewy you like your granola)